Seizure on wages: what are the employer's obligations?

 Please note

-It's only after the release an application that the company may bring an action against the debtor.
+It's only after the release the seizure that the company may bring an action against the debtor.

-It is possible to estimate the maximum amount that can be seized:
+It is possible to estimate the maximum amount seizable:

 Calculation method

-The calculation shall be made on the net salary after deduction of the levy at source.
+The calculation must be carried out on the net salary after deduction of the withholding tax.

-However, since the deduction is, in practice, made by the employer at the time of each pay, it is necessary to determine the portion to be deducted according to the periodicity of the pay, generally each month.
-The employer must therefore average the net wages for the last 12 months.
+However, since the deduction is, in practice, made by the employer at the time of each pay, the portion to be deducted must be determined according to the periodicity of the pay, generally each month.
+The employer must therefore average the net wages of the last 12 months.

 In the case where the employee has been in the company for less than 12 months, the employer must make the calculation in proportion to the number of months present.